JR-WU/Floodlight-TransmitModule/README.md

 @authors: Wanbin Sun from UESTC<br>

 @Pay Attention：
-In src/main/resources/floodlightdefault.properties, the attribute net.floodlightcontroller.statistics.StatisticsCollector.enable must be set as true if it is set as false
+In src/main/resources/floodlightdefault.properties, the attribute net.floodlightcontroller.statistics.StatisticsCollector.enable must be set as true if it is set as false.
+Remember: Using root mode to run HTTP_TO_UDP_SERVER
 @From UESTC